Summary

 Letting partners know you have gonorrhoea

-You can anonymously notify your sexual partners of the need to get tested and treated for gonorrhoea via the Let Them Know website if you feel unable to speak to them personally.
+You can anonymously notify your sexual partners of the need to get tested and treated for gonorrhoea via the Let Them Know website.

-There are also nurses (called partner notification officers) at the Department of Health who can help you anonymously notify your partners.
+Nurses (called partner notification officers) at the Department of Health and public health officers at Local Public Health Units can help you anonymously notify your partners.
 They can be contacted on (03) 9096 3367.

 Reducing gonorrhoea transmission

-- If you are sexually active, even if you have no symptoms, talk to your doctor about how often you should get a sexual health check.
+- always use water-based lubricant with condoms for vaginal or anal sex. if you are sexually active, even if you have no symptoms, talk to your doctor about how often you should get a sexual health check

 Where to get help